 This section describes how to start and stop the system when you use HA monitor-based 1-to-1 node switching system.
 This section also describes the starting and stopping procedure when maintenance is performed for the Management Server after starting the operations.
-Note that the HA monitor can only be used in AIX, HP-UX, or Linux.
-In Solaris, you cannot use the HA monitor.
+Note that the HA monitor can only be used in AIX or Linux.

 To use the 1-to-1 node switching system for operations, you must first specify the necessary environment settings such as preparing the two hosts of the active node and spare node and registering the script for monitoring, starting, and stopping the Management Server (in the 1-to-1 node switching system of the Management Server) to be monitored by the HA monitor.
-For details on method of setup, see 17.6 Settings of the 1-to-1 node switching system for Application Server (In UNIX) and 17.7 Settings of the 1-to-1 node switching system of the Management Server (In UNIX).
+For details on method of setup, see 17.6 Settings of the 1-to-1 node switching system of Application Server (In UNIX) and 17.7 Settings of the 1-to-1 node switching system for the Management Server (In UNIX).